CLOVIS-AI/Decouple/documentation/README.md

 # Decouple Documentation

-The documentation is split in four categories:
+The documentation is split in four categories, following the [Grand Unified Theory of Documentation](https://documentation.divio.com/):

 - **Tutorials** demonstrate the usage of the library, skipping the setup steps,
 - **Explanations** present the underlying guidelines and our high-level goals, as well as explain technical decisions,